Saint-Martin-Vésubie

-Saint-Martin-Vésubie (/fr/; Vivaro-Alpine: Sant Martin de Lantosca; San Martino Lantosca) is a commune of the Alpes-Maritimes department, Provence-Alpes-Côte d'Azur region in Southeastern France.
-Established on the edge of a glacial plate, it had a population of 1,327 in 2008.
-It was named after the Vésubie, a local river.
+Saint-Martin-Vésubie (/fr/; Vivaro-Alpine: Sant Martin de Lantosca; San Martino Lantosca, formerly) is a commune of the Alpes-Maritimes department, Provence-Alpes-Côte d'Azur region in Southeastern France.
+Established on the edge of a glacial plate, it was named after the Vésubie, a local river.

 History

 Early years

 San Martin first appears in recorded history in the 12th century, although there are archaeological remnants of a Romanized indigenous population dating back to the 1st century.
 The medieval castrum extends along a cliff overlooking Valley of the Madonna through which ran the old Salt Road that extended from the Piedmont to the port city of Nice.

 It was part of the historic County of Nice until 1860 as San Martino Vesubia.
 In their 1997 book "The Templar Revelation," Lynn Picknett and Clive Prince write that Saint-Martin-de-Vésubie was the "site of a legendary massacre of Templars in 1308."